tjhancocks/kdl/Documentation/Tutorials/Introduction.md

 };
 ```

 In this example we encounter something slightly different.
-The starting system field has _3_ seperate values assigned to it.
-The `chär` resource type as seen by EV Nova has 4 seperate fields `System1`, `System2`, `System3` and `System4` for defining the potential starting systems.
+The starting system field has _3_ separate values assigned to it.
+The `chär` resource type as seen by EV Nova has 4 separate fields `System1`, `System2`, `System3` and `System4` for defining the potential starting systems.
 KDL offers the ability to condense these down in to a single field.
 The `System` field can take up to 4 different values and will automatically substitute missing values with a default value `#-1`, which EV Nova will pick up as meaning unused.

 Let's continue on and fill out the rest of the resource.